Ayush-142/Portfolio/README.md

 # Portfolio

-Ayush's personal portfolio.
-Next.js (App Router) + TypeScript + Tailwind CSS, built as a fully static export — no API routes, no server runtime.
+My personal portfolio.
+Built with Next.js (App Router) + TypeScript + Tailwind CSS, as a fully static export — no API routes, no server runtime.

-All copy and project data lives in `content/profile.ts` and `content/projects.ts`; components render from that data rather than hardcoding text.
+I keep all copy and project data in `content/profile.ts` and `content/projects.ts`; components render from that data rather than hardcoding text.

 ## Local development